 Potting & Soil

-You want to find a pot that is just the right size for your plant – just slightly larger than its root system.
-If it’s in a pot that is too large, the soil will be too soggy after you water it and the roots could rot.
+You want to find a pot that is just the right size for your plant – just slightly larger than its current root system.
+If it’s in a pot that is too large, the soil will stay too wet after you water it and the roots could rot.
 If the pot’s too small, it will dry out too quickly and the plant will eat up all the nutrients in the soil too fast.
-Either way, your leaves could yellow and drop, and eventually your plant will die.
+Either way, your leaves could yellow and drop, and eventually, your plant will die.

 Pothos love bright, indirect light.
 They’ll grow very quickly under these conditions.
 Indoors, place them close to a window that gets bright sun for at least 6 hours a day.
 You can keep them outside in the summer, but their leaves will burn under too much direct sun.

 It’s important to pay attention to how dry your plant is and water accordingly, as opposed to watering on a schedule, especially somewhere like here in Ohio where the climate varies greatly throughout the year.
-Pothos will dry out faster and need watered more frequently during the long days of summer, and less when the days are shorter in the winter.
+Pothos will dry out faster and need to be watered more frequently during the long days of summer, and less when the days are shorter in the winter.
 If your Pothos is drying out immediately after you water it, it might be time for a new pot.